-Hi, I'm Sarah and I'm the researcher who you and your child will talk to if you take part in the study.
+Hi, I'm Sarah and I'm the researcher who you'll talk to if you take part in the study.
 In my research I'm interested in understanding how to support autistic people with their mental health.
 I'm also autistic myself and have experienced mental health challenges in the past.

-If you and/or your autistic child would like to take part, please contact Dr Sarah Hampton at sarah.hampton.13@ucl.ac.uk or 020 3108 8498 to find out more
+If you would like to take part, please contact Dr Sarah Hampton at sarah.hampton.13@ucl.ac.uk or 020 3108 8498 to find out more